What is CHIRP on a Fish Finder

 Traditional 2D sonars use a single select frequency.
 The CHIRP sonar uses an extensive range of varying frequencies.
 In CHIRP fish finders, the transducer vibrates at a low frequency.
 The lower frequency makes the transducer to modulate in higher pulses.

 Generally, the higher pulses are ten times the duration of the pulse.
 The energy transmitted in the water is 10 to 60 times the traditional sonar.
 The unique pulse compression and pattern correlation feature make it shine brightly.
-The CHIRP can compute the raw data into definitive information.
+Besides, the CHIRP can compute the raw data into definitive information.

-The CHIRP sonar can compress and transform a high-frequency pulse into low-frequency pulses of multiple ranges.
-This feature of a CHIRP sonar increase resolution and improves the signal to noise ratio.
-The CHIRP sonar delivers almost photographic images.
-They also provide exceptional target separation and decreases water column clutter.
+In addition, the CHIRP sonar can compress and transform a high-frequency pulse into low-frequency pulses of multiple ranges.
+Moreover, this feature of a CHIRP sonar increase resolution and improves the signal to noise ratio.
+Furthermore, the CHIRP sonar delivers almost photographic images.
+Likewise, they also provide exceptional target separation and decreases water column clutter.

 You might also like: Fishfinders under $200